 - Increase support for staff during periods of change and uncertainty.

 Spotting and addressing early signs of an issue can prevent it escalating.
-If employees feel able to flag a problem and managers are confident and capable of taking action then early intervention may be possible.
-Employers often invest in:
+If employees raise an issue and managers are confident and capable of taking action, then early intervention is preferable.

-- development of a supportive work culture to encourage staff to discuss and seek support when experiencing stress
+- Developing a supportive work culture to encourage staff to discuss and seek support when experiencing stress.

-- provision of, and signposting to, support mechanisms, for example a counselling service, employee assistance programme or charities.
+- Providing, and signposting to, sources of support, for example a counselling service, employee assistance programme and charities.

 Useful contacts and further reading